 DINOSAUR is a dark ride at the Animal Kingdom that brings you back to the time when these majestic beasts roamed the Earth.
 It’s a motion-simulator ride, very similar to Indiana Jones Adventure at Disneyland.

 This ride is definitely not boring.
-There are twists and turns, loud sound effects, most of which happen in the dark.
+There are twists and turns, and loud sound effects, most of which happen in the dark.
 The animatronic dinosaurs are pretty impressive and kids will love them.